Nutrition During Pregnancy

 Nuts and seeds

 Eat a small handful of nuts or seeds 4 to 6 times a week.
-In addition to protein, they provide healthy fat, minerals and vitamin E. Walnuts and flaxseeds are good sources of omega-3 fatty acids, which are needed for brain development.
+In addition to protein, they provide healthy fat, minerals and vitamin E. Walnuts and flaxseeds (linseeds) are good sources of omega-3 fatty acids, which are needed for brain development.

 Lean beef, lamb, pork and poultry

 Meat gives you a form of iron that’s easy for your body to absorb.
-To limit unhealthy saturated fats, eat no more than 6 ounces of meat a day, trim away visible fat and take the skin off chicken.
+To limit unhealthy saturated fats, eat no more than 6 ounces of meat a day, trim away visible fat, and take the skin off chicken.
 Avoid breaded and fried meats.

 Fish and seafood

 Eat fish or seafood once or twice a week to get more brain-boosting omega-3s.
+Canned salmon, tuna, shrimp, and sardines are lower-cost choices.

 Snacks for Pregnant Moms